E-Hajj/Ahmad/README.md

  8. unscrew the the Acs712 to be able to connect the wires of the solar panels.

- 9. final step to place the cover of the
+ 9. final step to place the cover of the top of the raspberry pie with the top piece.

  ## Product Testing
- if we were to display the
+ If we were to produce 1000 units we will need to test and produce these projects in a different way.
+Production will be cheaper as we can buy items in bulk and save more.
+For the testing side we will be do the testing of the pcbs after all of them are produced